Promoters: Yes, We Like To Have Fun

 Here comes an anecdote about two people I helped.
 One I gave some advice that turned a relationship on its head and led to business.
 He went out of his way to keep me informed about it going forward, and publicly thanked me at a networking event, including a testimonial.
 I'm highly motivated to help him again.

-The other person I helped, I gave a referral for that turned into business, and they have never so much as given a squeak of thanks or feedback despite me asking.
-Oh well, never mind, move on; there's plenty more people to connect who will acknowledge me.
+The other person I helped, I gave a referral for that turned into business, and she has never so much as given a squeak of thanks or feedback despite me asking.
+Oh well, never mind, move on; there are plenty more people to connect who will acknowledge me.

 Until next time ...